sachinsu/sachinsu.github.io/work_journal/software.md

         - Concurrent query execution

 - UI
+    - Server side web app or SPA
+        - Use traditional web applications when:
+            - Your application’s client-side requirements are simple or even read-only.
+            - Your application needs to function in browsers without JavaScript support.
+            - Your team is unfamiliar with JavaScript or TypeScript development techniques
+        - Use a SPA when:
+            - Your application must expose a rich user interface with many features.
+            - Your team is familiar with JavaScript, TypeScript, or Blazor WebAssembly development.
+            - Your application must already expose an API for other (internal or public) clients.
         - Framework for front-end
             - React: easy componentization, commonly used, flexible
             - Apollo GraphQL: commonly used (good docs), simple, automatic type generation
             - Next.js: SSR by default, capable filesystem server, built-in SPA router, helpful docs
             - Typescript: catch runtime errors at build, easy debugging

     - SSR and CSR
         - Server-side rendering does basically the same job as client-side rendering: generating HTML.
         - The only real difference is that server-side rendering provides pre-rendered HTML to clients while client-side rendering requires the client to run JS files to render the HTML.